Skip to main content

 Attribute Cache section example

-This field indicates the maximum number of attribute values that will be stored per attribute.
-The minimum value is 1.
+maxItemsSpecifies the maximum number of attribute values that can be stored for each attribute, with the minimum allowable value being 1.

 Enabling this property means that ADS will attempt to perform multiple-request optimization.
 In some cases this can improve the performance of ADS.
 In some special cases it may have a negative impact on performance.
 The actual improvement depends on several factors, for example, the structure of the request and the structure of the policy.